India has great potential, says futsal men's national team head coach Reza Kordi - www.lokmattimes.com

 India has great potential, says futsal men's national team head coach Reza Kordi

-New Delhi, Sep 2 Futsal in India is still in its infancy.
-However, with as many as 17 ...
+New Delhi [India], September 3 : Futsal in India is still in its infancy.
+However, with as many as ...

-New Delhi, Sep 2 Futsal in India is still in its infancy.
+New Delhi [India], September 3 : Futsal in India is still in its infancy.
 However, with as many as 17 teams participating in the annual AIFF Futsal Club Championship, the game is slowly but steadily taking its steps towards growth.

 Two years back, the Indian men's futsal national team played their first Asian qualifiers in Tajikistan.
-Now, the national team is once again gearing up for the AFC Futsal Asian Cup 2026 Qualifiers, which are set to be held from September 20 to 24 in Kuwait.
+Now, the national team is once again gearing up for the AFC Futsal Asian Cup 2026 Qualifiers, which are set to be held from September 20 to 24 in Kuwait, as per the AIFF website.

 After the best players from the AIFF Futsal Club Championship were scouted, the Indian men's futsal team assembled in Bengaluru for a 20-day camp to prepare for the Asian qualifiers.

 Reza Kordi, who has been appointed as the head coach of the Indian futsal team, was present in Rudrapur, where the Futsal Club Championship was held, and has assembled the top talents from the tournament for the qualifiers.
-Hailing from Iran, Kordi brings his vast experience of coaching futsal in countries like Qatar, Kuwait, Myanmar, Thailand, Afghanistan, and his home nation.
+Hailing from Iran, Kordi brings his extensive experience in coaching futsal to countries such as Qatar, Kuwait, Myanmar, Thailand, Afghanistan, and his home nation.

 "There is not much difference (with other countries).
 The main gap is futsal knowledge and experience.
 Indian players are fast, intelligent, and have a strong mentality - they just need more exposure.
 With the right system and regular competition, India can reach the top four in Asia."